Applying for Commercial Loans – Mistakes Businesses Should Avoid

 How to Avoid This Mistake:

-- Negotiate with vendors: Talk to suppliers or contractors about locking in prices early.
+- Negotiate with vendors: Talk to reliable suppliers or contractors about locking in prices early.
 You may be able to avoid price hikes later in the project.

-- Consider hiring a project manager: For large or complex projects, a dedicated project manager can help track expenses and ensure everything stays on budget.
+- Consider hiring a project manager: For large or complex projects, a dedicated manager can help track expenses and ensure everything stays on budget.

 - Track expenses closely: Regularly review your financial statements and project expenses to identify any overages early.